nats-io/nats-site/content/documentation/faq.md

 ### <a name="numsubj"></a>Does NATS impose any limits on the # of subjects?

-The maximum number of subjects is currently 2^32 (i.e. the max value of uint32).
+The maximum number of subjects is currently 2^32 (i.e. the max value of Go's uint32 type).
 This may change in the future.
 The current implementation (which predates some native Go data structures) is a custom Hashmap.
 We will eventually move to native Go data structures as we test and verify relative performance.

 ### <a name="gmd"></a>Does NATS guarantee message delivery?